bigboards/bigboards-docs/docs/bootstrap.md

 ![Hex and order of nodes](hex-nodes.svg)

-## Update your Hex to the latest level of Genesis
+## Update your Hex to the latest firmware level
 After you generated your SD cards for your Hex, it is initialised at firmware v1.0.
-So we need to bring it to the latest level of the `genesis` release before we can start installing e.g. the `bb CLI` or anything else.
+So we need to bring it to the latest level of the firmware before we can start installing e.g. the `bb CLI` or anything else.

-1. Start your Hex
+1. Login to your master node
 	1. Connect it to your LAN
 	1. Connect it to power
-1. Login to the master node via SSH
+	1. `ssh bb@<hex>-n1.local`
+1. Check your current firmware version
+   1. `grep bigboards /etc/apt/sources.list | cut -d' ' -f3`
+   1. `sudo vim /etc/apt/sources.list`
+   1. `deb http://apt.bigboards.io/ ember main` as last line
 1. Run these commands to install the updater and MMC into the latest version
    1. `sudo apt-get update`
-	1. `sudo apt-get install bigboards-updater`
+	1. `sudo apt-get install bigboards-cli`
+	1. `bb system purge-legacy`
-	1. `cd`
+	1. `bb system bootstrap`
+	1. `bb firmware upgrade ember`
-	1. `./runtimes/bigboards-updater/update.sh`
+	1. `bb firmware update`
-1. Install all the `genesis` patches
-	1. `cd ~/runtimes/bigboards-updater`
-	1. `./patch.sh 20140505`
- 	1. `./patch.sh 20140914`

 ## Verify proper functioning of your Hex
 After the initialisation in the previous step, your Hex should be at firmware v1.0 and ready for first operations.

 Simply verify your Hex by

-1. browse to the management console `http://<hex>--n1.local:7000`
+1. browse to the management console `http://<hex>-n1.local:7000`
 1. check that all your nodes are visible in the dashboard
 1. can you access all your nodes via SSH?